 - Getting answers from someone else during an exam

-- Although students may, and sometimes are, encouraged to work together in study groups, each student should do his or her own homework.
+- Although students may, and sometimes are, encouraged to work together in study groups, each student should do their own homework.

 University Advisory on Compliance with Copyright Law

 Harvard's network infrastructure is a vital University asset.
 It enables the academic and research activities of the various Schools and faculties; fosters informed communication with colleagues on campus and around the world; transfers medical images that assist in patient diagnosis; provides remote building monitoring; facilitates the day to day business of education at Harvard; and supports our residential community's personal networking interests.
 Access to the Harvard network is provided to faculty, staff, and students primarily to support these and other University mission-related endeavor.
 For more information regarding these policies, please go to the DMCA website or view their Annual Copyright Disclosure.